 Blood-filled coliseums and squares crowded with philosophers and scientists: that’s the mental picture that comes to mind when we envision Ancient Rome.
-Shows like Rome set the bar for the new generation of hypersexualized historical television, that while heavily dramatized, led us to think of the empire as a scantily-clad, gorgeous, and promiscuous society full of constant, sensuous flirtation.
-This fantasy might work for our own sexual provocation, but it’s quite far removed from what actually went down in 753 BC.
+Shows like Rome set the bar for the new generation of hyper-fictionalized historical television, that while heavily dramatized, led us to think of the empire as a scantily-clad, gorgeous, and promiscuous society full of constant, sensuous flirtation.
+This fantasy might work for our modern perspective, but it’s quite far removed from what actually went down in 753 BC.

 Other filmic depictions of this ancient culture have left us believing that life back then was almost romantic.
 Not everything was philosophy on the streets, marble pillars, or gardens with naked women eating grapes.
 Rome was like any other civilization: full of contradictions, inequality, and bad habits.
 We hold it in our imagination as a legendary place, full of epic heroes and glamour.
 Well, what you’re about to find out about this wondrous era is as disgusting as it is fascinating.

 Given the lack of caffeine products, Romans would prepare a concoction of goat waste to use when they found themselves particularly tired.

 They’d throw up to keep eating

 This not exactly news.
 Anyone who’s read Seneca will remember the vomitorium.
 It was customary to throw up during a banquet in order to continue enjoying the food.

 They were the first to expose themselves as insults

 That extremely European act of mooning or exposing themselves as a form of protest, mockery, or offense, actually began with the Roman army.
 They’d do this to anger the Jews of Jerusalem.

 This figures would be featured on necklaces, talismans, or any sort of personal accessory or home decor.
 This body part was worshiped in ancient Rome.
 According to old writings, having this shape in a house or as part of clothing was a call for good fortune.